 What Is Material Nonpublic Information?

-Material Non-Public Information or MNPI is information not generally disseminated to the public or available to investors generally, which a reasonable investor would likely consider important in making an investment decision such as to buy, sell, or hold securities.
-It can include strategic plans, significant capital investment plans, negotiations concerning acquisitions or dispositions, major new contracts (or the loss of a major contract), financial results and more.
+Material Non-Public Information or MNPI is defined as information that is not generally disseminated to the public or available to investors, which a reasonable investor would likely consider important in making an investment decision such as to buy, sell, or hold securities.
+It can include strategic plans, significant capital investment plans, negotiations concerning acquisitions or dispositions, new or canceled contracts, financial results and more.
 This information is considered non-public if it has yet to be distributed to the public via a press release, company announcement, etc.

-An example of MNPI is the fact a CEO resigns from the position in March, and on the same day the company makes an announcement, the information is made public.
-However, a month before, in a company meeting with main stakeholders, the management discuss the CEO resignation.
-These main stakeholders know that the CEO will resign the position a month before the public, and if any of these employees trade, sell or buy using this information as a market advantage, this act constitutes illegal trading.
+Here’s an example of how MNPI could be used for insider dealing and undue gain.
+A CEO resigned from their position in March, and the company made an announcement on the same day, thereby making the information public.
+However, a month prior, during a company meeting with key stakeholders, the management discussed the CEO’s impending resignation.
+These key stakeholders knew that the CEO would resign a month before the public did.
+If any of these stakeholders traded, sold, or bought shares using this information as a market advantage, such an act would constitute illegal trading.

-We have a great selection of content that explains what an insider list is, what are your obligations to protect and manage MNPI and when to provide information to the public under current regulations, such as market abuse regulation.
+Check out our selection of content below that explains what an insider list is, what are your obligations to protect and manage MNPI and when to provide information to the public under current regulations, such as market abuse regulation.

 - Insider List and MNPI Management under MAR

-- Insider Trading and Safeguarding MNPI - Webinar
+- Insider Trading and Safeguarding MNPI - On-Demand Webinar

 - SEC Finds Deficiencies in Disclosing Conflicts of Interest and MNPI